 Your nonprofit strategic plan will set your organization up for success, not just for this year but for the next three to five years.
 It will free you from worrying about how you are going to do everything you want to do, because the answers will be in one place: your strategic plan.

 The nonprofit strategic planning process forces you to bring your stakeholders together and listen to what they have to say, something you may want to do but feel like you don’t have time to do.
 Now, you have to.
-The process forces you to talk to your stakeholders about goals, which often leads to deep conversations about the essence of your organization’s work and can uncover additional needs or resources that you didn’t know about.
+The process forces you to talk to your stakeholders about goals, which often leads to deeper conversations about the essence of your organization’s work and can uncover additional needs or resources that you didn’t know about.